Skip to content

 A crucial aspect of the GenSIE challenge is that it is a zero-shot schema task.

-• Development Phase: Participants will be given examples with a set of schemas (e.g., Event, Biography, Recipe).
+• Development Phase: Participants are given the dev set (150 silver instances) with a set of schemas (e.g., Event, Biography, Recipe).

 This forces participants to build systems that can generalize to any structure, rather than overfitting to specific entity types.
 You must leverage the schema's field names, types, and descriptions dynamically at inference time.